amastin-devicepitstop/LunchBox/README.md

 Clocked out at #:##:## AM/PM
 ```

-And another can clock out shortly therafter...
+And another can clock out shortly thereafter...
 ```
 #### Second User